llm-integration

 Conclusion

 Kimi-K2 isn't just another AI model.
 It's a wake-up call.
-The fact that an open-weight, trillion-parameter model is outperforming GPT-4.1 on SWE-bench Verified — and rivaling Claude Sonnet 4 in coding — should make every developer and startup founder sit up straight.
+The fact that an open-weight, trillion-parameter model is outperforming GPT-4.1 on SWE-bench Verified — and landing within striking distance of Claude Sonnet 4 and Claude Opus 4 in coding, per Moonshot's own published benchmarks — should make every developer and startup founder sit up straight.
 While it's not the strongest in pure content creation (Claude and Grok still shine there), its ability to generate real, working apps in minutes is game-changing.

 If you’re still paying for weaker proprietary tools for coding tasks, maybe it’s time to ask yourself: why?
 With Kimi-K2, the barrier between idea and execution is thinner than ever.